ncatlab/nlab-content/pages/4/3/1/1/1134/content.md

 * {#DeWitt92} [[Bryce DeWitt]], *Supermanifolds*, Monographs on Mathematical Physics, Cambridge University Press (1984, 1992) &lbrack;[doi:10.1017/CBO9780511564000](https://doi.org/10.1017/CBO9780511564000)&rbrack;

 * {#Rogers07} [[Alice Rogers]], *Supermanifolds: Theory and Applications*, World Scientific (2007) &lbrack;[doi:10.1142/1878](https://doi.org/10.1142/1878)&rbrack;

-  > ([Rogers 2007, Ch.
-1](#Rogers07) that the smooth-manifold-of-(infinite-dimensional)-Grassmann-algebras approach (the "concrete approach") is identical to the sheaf-of-ringed-spaces approach (the "algebro-geometric" approach) and that this equivalence is shown in Chapter 8.
-DeWitt seems unsure of this, but is writing more than 20 years earlier, before the ringed-space approach has been fully developed.)
+  > [Ch.
+1](#Rogers07): "the smooth-manifold-of-(infinite-dimensional)-Grassmann-algebras approach (the "concrete approach") is identical to the sheaf-of-ringed-spaces approach (the "algebro-geometric" approach) and that this equivalence is shown in Chapter 8.
+DeWitt seems unsure of this, but is writing more than 20 years earlier, before the ringed-space approach has been fully developed

 * [[Alice Rogers]], *Aspects of the Geometrical Approach to Supermanifolds*, in: *Mathematical Aspects of Superspace*, NATO ASI Series **132**, Springer (1984) 135-148 &lbrack;[doi:10.1007/978-94-009-6446-4_5](https://doi.org/10.1007/978-94-009-6446-4_5)&rbrack;